Working Hours and Overtime in Cameroon

 Maximum Working Hours In Cameroon

-Under Cameroonian labour law, the general statutory limit for full-time employees in the private sector is 40 hours per week, usually spread over five or six days.
-Daily working time is commonly capped at 8 hours, although the law allows some flexibility in scheduling as long as the weekly ceiling is respected and employees receive the required rest periods.
-Employers should clearly define working schedules in employment contracts or internal regulations and ensure that any variation in hours is documented and communicated in advance.
+In Cameroon, the general statutory limit for most private sector employees is 40 hours per week, usually spread over five or six days.
+Daily working time is commonly organized into shifts of 8 hours, and any schedule that would exceed this weekly limit must be carefully justified and compensated.
+Employers must clearly define working hours in employment contracts or internal regulations and communicate any changes in advance.

 Industry-Specific Exceptions